mcuma/chpc_singularity/README.md

 - `%test` section does not seem to bring environment from /environment created in `%post` section, so, make sure to define PATH and LD_LIBRARY_PATH in the `%test` section before running tests.
 - the `%post` section starts at `/` directory, so, cd to some other directory (e.g. `/root`) before building programs.
 - to support NVidia GPUs in the container, one needs to instal a few NVidia driver libraries of the same version as the host driver.
 To find the version, run `rpm -qa | grep nvidia`.
 Then either follow [our tensorflow def file](https://github.com/mcuma/chpc_singularity/blob/master/tensorflow/ubuntu16-tensorflow-1.0.1-gpu.def) or bring libcuda.so and libnvidia-fatbinaryloader.so from the host.
+- to support InfiniBand, need to install the IB driver stack in the container and make sure the driver sos are in the LD_LIBRARY_PATH (see the ubuntu_mpi container recipe for details).

 ## Running the container